Table Of Contents

-Read a lot of travel blogs/ travel articles online while planning a Europe Trip from India:
+Read a lot of travel blogs/ travel articles online while planning Euro trip from India:

 A year ago, if you had asked me where Algarve was, I would have probably stared at you like you were from outer space.
 But now that is a thing of the past and Algarve has been added to my list of favourite places from around the world.
 I read a lot of travel blogs, national geographic/ lonely planet / Conde Nast travel articles every day.
 I read voraciously any travel related content that I can get my hands on.
 I now have a better sense of the places that I really want to visit.
 So why do I ask you to read them?
 Because if you don’t, then you end up visiting only the famous cities like Paris, Amsterdam etc and you tend to ignore all the other gorgeous lesser known cities/towns/villages.
 If you want to be your own Eurotrip planner, then no one can judge your tastes better than yourself.